theobori/tinyhash/README.md

 This is exactly the same logic as using the root controller, although the prefix of functions and types will change.

-For example, to use the ‘separate chaining’ method, the prefix will be `th_sc_table`.
+For example, to use the ‘separate chaining’ method, the prefix will be `th_sc_table`.f

 ```c
 #include <string.h>